Australian authoritarianism

 I’m not an extreme tinfoil-hat libertarian who thinks state power is a priori bad.
 I think there is a role for police and security services.
 Indeed, I’m not a fan of terrorism; it’s one of the phenomena that can benefit from secrecy.

 At the same time, when a state grants itself the power to intercept communications without oversight, and even criminalizes oversight, why should we assume it’s using those powers to fight terrorism — or that its definition of terrorism matches ours?
-Any power, state or commercial, can accumulate and needs to be balanced by checks and oversight.
+Any power, state or commercial, can accumulate power and needs to be balanced by checks and oversight.
 In an in-principle democratic state like Australia, that means democratic oversight.
 After a series of apparent uses of the Federal Police for partisan political ends, the government responded by granting itself increased power to seize information while criminalizing public oversight of that power and consolidating power in the hands of fewer people.

 On the one hand, I agree that making it too easy for anyone to go dark is bad in the age of Moore’s Law of Mad Science.
 The trouble is that making it hard for dangerous people to go dark is difficult, while making it hard for ordinary people to keep their communications private is easy.
 Making it too easy for the state to backdoor incredibly pervasive spy technology with no oversight during the great democratic malaise is a fragile way to run a society.